CANNABIS AND CBD BEAUTY REVIEW

 At present, the scientific research available as it relates to cannabis-based ingredients relative to skin is still in its infancy.
 Partly due to its controversial connotation.
 We found a slew of clinical trials using cannabis-based components for varying medicinal ailments, but only a limited amount of studies as it relates to topical skincare.

-No results were publically available from these clinical trials that studied:
+No results were publicly available from these clinical trials that studied:

 - NCT04045119: The hydrating effects of a topical preparation containing CBD and hemp oil on facial skin.